 Going through the entire process of having braces requires a lot of work and dedication.
-You want to prevent teeth shifting as much as possible, as you have endured a lot of pain and inconvenience during this period.
-However, your teeth could end up moving out of place due to a variety of reasons shortly after you get your braces taken off, or over the long-term throughout your life.
-Here is how to prevent teeth from shifting so you do not have to get braces again.
+You want to prevent teeth shifting as much as possible, as you have endured many pain and inconvenience during this period.
+However, your teeth could end up moving out of place due to a variety of reasons shortly after you get your braces taken off or over the long-term throughout your life.
+Here is how to prevent teeth from shifting, so you do not have to get braces again.

 Get in the Habit of Good Dental Hygiene

 You went through a lot to get a perfect smile, so it is time to do everything you can to keep it like that.
 Practice the ideal dental hygiene routine, with daily brushing and flossing.
 Flossing is especially important, as it can act as an early sign that something could be going wrong with your teeth.

 For example, if you notice that the floss slides in too easily between your teeth, then it could be the start of a shift.
 You will also want to make sure that you are going in regularly for dental services such as: